 Gilbert's sister Eleanor's Wedding notice 1854. |

-In the significant year 1854, the infamous miner rebellion known as the 'Eureka Stockade' erupted in Ballarat.
-During this time, twelve-year-old Johnny Gilbert, who had developed a reputation for being unruly and somewhat rebellious, decided to break free from his father's care and guidance he embarked on a journey that led him to the town of Kilmore.
+However, in the significant year 1854, the infamous miner rebellion known as the 'Eureka Stockade' erupted in Ballarat.
+During this time, twelve-year-old Johnny Gilbert, who had developed a reputation for being unruly and somewhat rebellious, decided to break free from his father's care and guidance whereby he embarked on a journey that led him to the town of Kilmore.

 The Argus, 26th October 1854. |